skysign/vite-vue3-typescript-webcomponent/README.md

 `````

 You can see that html, js files are generated in './dist' folder.

-Please run simple web server to see it browser.
+Please run simple web server to see how web component works in browser.
 `````
 cd ./dist
 npx http-server .